cubeme/safety-sharp/Examples/SCM/README.md

 * nestedComponent2.scm: 5 Components with do-nothing behaviour: 1 parent with 2 subcomponents.
 Each subcomponent has 1 subcomponent
 * nestedComponent3.scm: like nestedComponent2 but with fields.
 * nestedComponent4.scm: Like nestedComponent1 but with several fields
+* nestedComponent5.scm: Like nestedComponent1 but a local variable not declared as parameter
 * simpleComponent1.scm: 1 Component with do-nothing behaviour
 * simpleComponent2.scm: 1 Component with do-nothing behaviour and 5 fields with indeterministic initialization.
 Use "krun simpleComponent2.scm --search-final" to get all results
 * simpleComponent3.scm: 1 Component with do-nothing behaviour and 2 fields with the same name (incorrect program)